orra-dev/orra/README.md

 ## Self Hosting

 The orra Plan Engine is packaged with a [Dockerfile](planengine/Dockerfile).
-Run it a single instance locally using docker or docker compose.
+[Run it as a single instance locally](#installation) using docker or docker compose.

-**For production**, run the Plan Engine as single instance on a Cloud Service like [Digital Ocean](https://docs.digitalocean.com/products/app-platform/how-to/deploy-from-monorepo/) by pointing to the `planengine` folder during setup.
+**For production**, run the Plan Engine as a single instance on a Cloud Service like [Digital Ocean's App Platform](https://docs.digitalocean.com/products/app-platform/how-to/deploy-from-monorepo/) by pointing to the `planengine` folder during setup and configuring the necessary environment variables.

 The Plan Engine uses the [BadgerDB](https://github.com/hypermodeinc/badger) embedded database to persist all state - operational information is queryable using the [orra CLI](docs/cli.md).